 We prefer good in-between solutions – don’t you?
-The four bachelor programs at Zeppelin University (ZU) are designed for generalists who are also capable of specialization.
+The four undergraduate degree programs at Zeppelin University (ZU) are designed for generalists who are also capable of specialization.

 “Compared to other private and public universities, the student body is far more heterogeneous than I could have imagined, in spite of our shared values and beliefs, such as an extraordinary level of ambition and social awareness.
 I have made friends for life.”

 In other words, students who are equally interested in exciting issues at the crossroads between economics, communication, culture, politics, and administration – such as globalization, migration, climate change, digitization, ecology – but who also want to become experts in their chosen field.

 Daily life at ZU is very different to what students typically experience at many large state universities.

 Our small institution engenders personal, supportive relationships between students, academics, and administrative employees –with flat organizational structures and small study groups.